-The calculated results for the pseudospin excitation spectra at low temperature ($k{\rm B}T = 0.1J_2$) are shown in Fig. 2, where we find that the spectra are under strong influence of the spin-pseudospin coupling term J_2 .
+The calculated results for the pseudospin excitation spectra at low temperature $(k{\rm B}T = 0.1J_2)$ are shown in Fig. 2, where we find that the spectra are under strong influence of the spin-pseudospin coupling term J_2 .
 With increasing the coupling strength J_2/J_1 , the peak of the pseudospin spectra shifts to higher energies and simultaneously the spectra are broadened.
 Thus, the lowerenergy edge of the peak is not affected strongly by the coupling strength J_2 , at least when g is large.
-We suppose that the scattering of the pseudospin excitations due to spin excitations causes the broadening of the spectra.
+It seems reasonable to suppose that the scattering of the pseudospin excitations due to spin excitations causes the broadening of the spectra.

 The calculated results for the spin excitation spectra at low temperature are shown in Fig. 3, where we find that, in contrast to the pseudospin spectra, the spin excitation spectra change very little; i.e., the peak position, width, as well as the shape of the spectra are not affected by the parameter J_1 when $g \gtrsim 1$.
 When g is small, however, the peak position is slightly shifted to lower energies with increasing the value of J_1 (see Fig. 3 (a)).

 The dispersion relation of the spin and pseudospin excitations calculated at low temperature are summarized in Fig. 4, which are obtained as the momentum dependence of the peak position of the spectra.
-For comparison, we show the dispersion of the quantum Ising model in Figs. 4 (a) and (c); the gap opens when q > 1, which is closed at $q = \pi$ when $q \to 1$, leading to the 'antiferromagnetic' long-range order (or zigzag CO).^{16,27} We note that the gap remains open irrespective of the value of g when we include the coupling term J_2 .
+For comparison, we show the dispersion of the quantum Ising model in Figs. 4 (a) and (c); the gap opens when g > 1, which is closed at $q = \pi$ when $g \to 1$, leading to the 'antiferromagnetic' long-range order (or zigzag CO).^{16,27}) We note that the gap remains open irrespective of the value of g when we include the coupling term J_2 .
 In the left panels and right panels of Fig. 4, we present the same dispersion relations ω_q , but in a different energy scales, i.e., ω_q/J_1 and ω_q/J_2 .
-We find that, unless g is small, the spin excitation spectra are always inside the charge gap, i.e., inside the gap of the pseudospin excitation spectrum.
-Thus, when the charge gap is large, the energy scale of the spin excitations is separated from the high-energy charge excitations.
-With decreasing q, however, the energy of the charge excitation decreases at the momentum $q = \pi$ to couple with the spin excitations.
+We find that, unless g is small, the